+May, 1943 Koshinkai Kenkyujo was established.
 February, 1952 Koshinkai Kenkyujo was converted to joint stock company.
 December, 1963 Company's production and sales divisions spun off as independent operations; KOKEN LTD. was established and Hanno plant was established in Hanno City, Saitama Prefecture.
 April, 1967 Hanno Laboratory was established in Hanno City, Saitama Prefecture.
 December, 1968 Hoya plant was established in Hoya City (currently Nishitokyo City), Tokyo.
 October, 1976 Ashio plant was established in Ashio-machi, Tochigi Prefecture.
 January, 1977 Logistics center was established in Ninomiya-machi, Kanagawa Prefecture.
-1ay, 1943 Koshinkai Kenkyujo was established.
-KOKEN LTD. was established and Hanno plant was established in Hanno City, Saitama Prefecture.
-April, 1967 Hanno Laboratory was established in Hanno City, Saitama Prefecture.
-December, 1968 Hoya plant was established in Hoya City (currently Nishitokyo City), Tokyo.
-October, 1976 Ashio plant was established in Ashio-machi, Tochigi Prefecture.
-January, 1977 Logistics center was established in Ninomiya-machi, Kanagawa Prefecture. ebruary, 1952 Koshinkai Kenkyujo was converted to joint stock company.
-Saitama Prefecture.
-April, 1967 Hanno Laboratory was established in Hanno City, Saitama Prefecture.
-December, 1968 Hoya plant was established in Hoya City (currently Nishitokyo City), Tokyo.
-October, 1976 Ashio plant was established in Ashio-machi, Tochigi Prefecture.
-January, 1977 Logistics center was established in Ninomiya-machi, Kanagawa Prefecture. ecember, 1963 Company's production and sales divisions spun off as independent operations; April, 1967 Hanno Laboratory was established in Hanno City, Saitama Prefecture.
-December, 1968 Hoya plant was established in Hoya City (currently Nishitokyo City), Tokyo.
-October, 1976 Ashio plant was established in Ashio-machi, Tochigi Prefecture.
-January, 1977 Logistics center was established in Ninomiya-machi, Kanagawa Prefecture.
-KOKEN LTD. was established and Hanno plant was established in Hanno City, December, 1968 Hoya plant was established in Hoya City (currently Nishitokyo City), Tokyo.
-October, 1976 Ashio plant was established in Ashio-machi, Tochigi Prefecture.
-January, 1977 Logistics center was established in Ninomiya-machi, Kanagawa Prefecture.
-Saitama Prefecture.
-October, 1976 January, 1977 Ashio plant was established in Ashio-machi, Tochigi Prefecture.
-Logistics center was established in Ninomiya-machi, Kanagawa Prefecture. pril, 1967 Hanno Laboratory was established in Hanno City, Saitama Prefecture.
-January, 1977 Logistics center was established in Ninomiya-machi, Kanagawa Prefecture. ecember, 1968 Hoya plant was established in Hoya City (currently Nishitokyo City), Tokyo. ctober, 1976 Ashio plant was established in Ashio-machi, Tochigi Prefecture. anuary, 1977 Logistics center was established in Ninomiya-machi, Kanagawa Prefecture.
-January, 1981 Koken Bosai System was established and sales of occupational safety and anuary, 1981 Koken Bosai System was established and sales of occupational safety and health-protection equipment and design and construction of fire-prevention health-protection equipment and design and construction of fire-prevention equipment and workplace environment improvement equipment were transferred to equipment and workplace environment improvement equipment were transferred to this company. this company.
-December, 1984 Hoya plant was relocated to Tokorozawa City, Saitama Prefecture, and reestablishe ecember, 1984 Hoya plant was relocated to Tokorozawa City, Saitama Prefecture, and reestablished as Tokorozawa plant. as Tokorozawa plant.
-June, 1985 Koken completed the merger with Koshinkai Kenkyujo and Ninomiya Production ine, 1985 Koken completed the merger with Koshinkai Kenkyujo and Ninomiya Production Center.
-Center.
-December, 1986 Company's shares were registered with Japan Securities Dealers Association as ecember, 1986 Company's shares were registered with Japan Securities Dealers Association as OTC-traded stock issue.
-OTC-traded stock issue.
-July, 1987 Koken completed the merger with Koken Bosai System. ıly, 1987 Koken completed the merger with Koken Bosai System.
-Sayama Techno-Yard was established in Sayama City, Saitama Prefecture, and one Sayama Techno-Yard was established in Sayama City, Saitama Prefecture, and one portion of Hanno Techno-Yard was relocated to Sayama Techno-Yard. portion of Hanno Techno-Yard was relocated to Sayama Techno-Yard.
+January, 1981 Koken Bosai System was established and sales of occupational safety and health- protection equipment and design and construction of fire-prevention equipment and workplace environment improvement equipment were transferred to this company.
+December, 1984 Hoya plant was relocated to Tokorozawa City, Saitama Prefecture, and reestablished as Tokorozawa plant.
+June, 1985 Koken completed the merger with Koshinkai Kenkyujo and Ninomiya Production Center.
+December, 1986 Company's shares were registered with Japan Securities Dealers Association as OTC-traded stock issue.
+July, 1987 Koken completed the merger with Koken Bosai System.
+Sayama Techno-Yard was established in Sayama City, Saitama Prefecture, and one portion of Hanno Techno-Yard was relocated to Sayama Techno-Yard.
 (Names of plants and factories were all changed to Techno-Yard.)
-(Names of plants and factories were all changed to Techno-Yard.)
-July, 1988 Second phase of Sayama Techno-Yard construction was completed, concluding ıly, 1988 Second phase of Sayama Techno-Yard construction was completed, concluding relocation of Hanno Techno-Yard. relocation of Hanno Techno-Yard.
-August, 1989 New head office building was constructed. august, 1989 New head office building was constructed.
+July, 1988 Second phase of Sayama Techno-Yard construction was completed, concluding relocation of Hanno Techno-Yard.
+August, 1989 New head office building was constructed.
 March, 1992 New research wing was constructed for Tokorozawa Laboratory.
-1arch, 1992 New research wing was constructed for Tokorozawa Laboratory.
-December, 1997 Nakai Techno-Yard and Nakai Logistics Center were established in Nakai-machi, ecember, 1997 Nakai Techno-Yard and Nakai Logistics Center were established in Nakai-machi, Kanagawa Prefecture.
-Ninomiya Techno-Yard and Ninomiya Logistics Center were Kanagawa Prefecture.
-Ninomiya Techno-Yard and Ninomiya Logistics Center were integrated into newly established facilities of Nakai Techno-Yard and Nakai integrated into newly established facilities of Nakai Techno-Yard and Nakai Logistics Center.
-Logistics Center.
-January, 1999 ISO 9001 certification was obtained by entire company (registered on inspection). anuary, 1999 ISO 9001 certification was obtained by entire company (registered on inspection).
-June, 1999 Gunma Techno-Yard was established in Kasakake-cho, Gunma Prefecture. ıne, 1999 Gunma Techno-Yard was established in Kasakake-cho, Gunma Prefecture.
-January, 2002 ISO 14001 certification was obtained by Gunma Techno-Yard (registered on anuary, 2002 ISO 14001 certification was obtained by Gunma Techno-Yard (registered on inspection). inspection).
+December, 1997 Nakai Techno-Yard and Nakai Logistics Center were established in Nakai-machi, Kanagawa Prefecture.
+Ninomiya Techno-Yard and Ninomiya Logistics Center were integrated into newly established facilities of Nakai Techno-Yard and Nakai Logistics Center.
+January, 1999 ISO 9001 certification was obtained by entire company (registered on inspection).
+June, 1999 Gunma Techno-Yard was established in Kasakake-cho (currently Midori City), Gunma Prefecture.
+January, 2002 ISO 14001 certification was obtained by Gunma Techno-Yard (registered on inspection).